Jay-Farrow/Jay-Farrow/README.md

 ## Python Projects

-My python projects are located in this reposiorty (https://github.com/Jay-Farrow/python-projects)
+My python projects are located in this repository (https://github.com/Jay-Farrow/python-projects)